 To vote in elections, you must register as a voter.
-You only have to register once, unless you move or your voting district changes.
+You only have to register once, unless you move (within South Africa) or your voting district boundaries change.

 Who can register?

 - be at least 16 years old (you can only vote from age 18); and

 - have a green, bar-coded ID book; smartcard ID; or valid Temporary Identity Certificate (TIC).

 You can make an appointment to apply for registration at your local IEC office during office hours.
 Please always phone first to make an appointment.